Jovan Jovanov: Festival Director Makfest (2011-2012)

 Jovanov was for two years director of the biggest festival of pop music in Macedonia - "MakFest" held in Stip.
 Makfest has produced more than 1,000 songs, many of which were hits.

 Global Music Entertainment Corp - Toronto, Canada (2017–present)

 The G.M.E. was founded by Award Winning Producer Jovan Jovanov.
 Global Music Entertainment has a team of expert industry professionals and has a blueprint plan for an aspiring singer to break into the music industry as an independent or signed recording artist.

-The G.M.E. is a unique all-in-one artist development facility that will prepare aspiring singers for a career in the music business.
+The G.M.E. is an all-in-one artist development facility that prepares singers for a career in the music business.
 It is the leading source of training for artists in the music industry in Toronto, and a model for industry training nationwide.
-A place you can call your own, the center provides artist development programs, A & R consultations, marketing, social media and branding assistance, a recording studio, master vocal classes, performance and stage training, choreographers, songwriting, and music lessons to bring out the creative artist in you.
+The center provides artist development programs, A & R consultations, marketing, social media and branding assistance, a recording studio, master vocal classes, performance and stage training, choreographers, songwriting, and music lessons.